 Aristos was founded in 1982 by Louis Torres, editor and publisher.
 Michelle Marder Kamhi joined it as associate editor in August 1984, and became co-editor in January 1992.
 Following the September 1997 issue, publication was temporarily suspended so that the editors could complete the writing of What Art Is: The Esthetic Theory of Ayn Rand--based on a series of articles they had written for Aristos in 1991 and 1992--and subsequently promote and publicize the book, which was published in 2000 by Open Court.
 In January 2002, the editors officially announced (in a letter to subscribers) their decision to suspend publication indefinitely, in order to devote full time to activities and projects evolving from What Art Is.
-They continued to publish on the Aristos.org website material comparable to that formerly offered in Aristos--much of it under What Art Is Online (see also What's New).
+They continued to publish on the Aristos.org website material comparable to that formerly offered in Aristos--much of it under What Art Is Online.
 In January 2003, they began publishing an online version of Aristos.

 Much of the content of Aristos is timeless in nature, and most of the back issues can still be purchased.
 In addition to an online sampler of short articles and a representative listing of longer articles, see the annotated Table of Contents for a detailed listing of articles in all back issues, and the Order Form for pricing and availability.